hashgraph/hedera-mirror-node/docs/gke/zfs-on-gke.md

 4. Auto upgrade is disabled for the cluster.
 Special steps need to be taken to ensure the volumes are created appropriately

+## Security

+This guide instructs you to create a service account to initialize nodes running zfs pools.
+Ensure that this service account is limited to only components it needs (query instance metadata, create/list disks)

 ## Setup

 ### Recommended Resource Requirements